torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 ---------------------------------------------------------------------------

-Q: If I already have one Linux partition installed can I use hvcs on said partition to provide the console for the install of a second Linux partition?
+Q: If I already have one GNU/Linux partition installed can I use hvcs on said partition to provide the console for the install of a second GNU/Linux partition?

 A: Yes granted that your are connected to the /dev/hvcs* device using